July 11, 1943

 - 1995 saw her as Deputy Speaker of the House Of Parliament of Zimbabwe and chairman of committees

-- On the 30th of November 2005, she was afforded the great honor of being elected the female President of The *Senate in the history of Zimbabwe and Africa, to lead the 3 Arm of the Zimbabwean Government which is the *Legislature.
+- On 30 November 2005, she was afforded the great honour of being elected the first female President of The Senate in the history of Zimbabwe and Africa, to lead the third arm of the Zimbabwean Government which is the Legislature.
 A position which again she was elected to in 2008 in the Seventh Parliament.

 - Led the Parliamentary delegation to the Beijing Women's Conference.